Top 5 Job Skills to Look for in Candidates

 In a time when many employees cite work-life balance as a top priority and employers are experimenting with shortened work weeks, finding organized employees that can work efficiently while still producing results is more important now than ever before.

 4. Problem Solving

-According to a recent survey conducted by the National Association of Colleges and Employers (NACE), over 70 percent of employers cite problem-solving abilities as a desirable trait for employees to possess.
+According to a survey by the National Association of Colleges and Employers (NACE), more than 70 percent of employers cite problem-solving abilities as a desirable trait for employees to possess.
 Regardless of the issue, employees that possess the job skills to solve problems can quickly and effectively reach logical conclusions.
-This helps to save managers time and helps the entire operation function more efficiently.
+This helps save managers’ time and helps the entire operation function more efficiently.

 When it comes to structured competition, coachability remains a highly sought after trait.
 This is also true of successful employees in the workplace.
 You may play in a different field, but the end goal is the same for your team as anyone else’s.
 Finding employees with a positive attitude and a willingness to learn should be considered a high priority.